 28th of May we bid farewell to our friends and headed for Sydney to stay with family.

 Another glorious day, perfect for planting the mandarin tree and a hair-cut.

 At dusk we went to Kyle Bay for a toe-dip.

-Today we had lunch together at Carss Cafe & Grill which was a delightful way to spend the first day of winter.
+We had lunch together at Carss Cafe & Grill which was a delightful way to spend the first day of winter.

-2nd of June
+2nd of June – 5th of June

 Travelling along the Mitchell Highway just outside Wellington and near the Wellington Caves there is this extraordinary, wonderful 15 metre sculpture Wellington Gateway Project, that looms out of the ground.
 It took the artist Frances Freguson (1962-2003) and others involved in the Landmark Project (1993-1995) two years to complete.
 I was totally blown away by it.
 The drive ended in Dubbo our home for a couple of days.

 We ventured further a field today and drove out to Taronga Western Plains Zoo.
 There we walked the 6km trail looking and learning about the animals that live there.
 The Meerkats being my favourites and Ivan the Cheetahs.

 After our morning at the Zoo we drove to Dundullimal Homestead.
 It is a 1840s pioneer homestead that was built on the traditional lands of the people of the Wiradjuri Nation.
 Dundullimal is a Wiradjuri word meaning “thunderstorm” or “hailstorm”.
 I found it a particularly beautiful place to visit which is now owned by the National Trust of Australia (NSW).